-If an owner wishes to request an increase in the rent to owner from the PHA, it must be requested at the annual anniversary of the HAP contract (see Section 17-V.D.).
-The request must be in writing and in the form and manner required by the PHA.
-The PHA may only make rent increases in accordance with the rent limits described previously.
+If an owner wishes to request an increase in the rent to owner from COC, it must be requested at the annual anniversary of the HAP contract (see Section 17-V.D.).
+The request must be in writing and in the form and manner required by COC.
+COC may only make rent increases in accordance with the rent limits described previously.
 There are no provisions in the PBV program for special adjustments (e.g., adjustments that reflect increases in the actual and necessary expenses of owning and maintaining the units which have resulted from substantial general increases in real property taxes, utility rates, or similar costs).

-An owner's request for a rent increase must be submitted to the PHA 60 days prior to the anniversary date of the HAP contract and must include the new rent amount the owner is proposing.
+An owner's request for a rent increase must be submitted to COC 60 days prior to the anniversary date of the HAP contract, and must include the new rent amount the owner is proposing.

-The PHA may not approve and the owner may not receive any increase of rent to owner until and unless the owner has complied with requirements of the HAP contract, including compliance with HQS.
+COC may not approve and the owner may not receive any increase of rent to owner until and unless the owner has complied with requirements of the HAP contract, including compliance with HQS.
 The owner may not receive any retroactive increase of rent for any period of noncompliance.